• Skip to primary navigation

 Description

-This isn't just any no-pectin strawberry preserves recipe, it also includes nectarines and fresh apricots to give it a delicious fruit punch flavor!
+This is a no-pectin strawberry-nectarine-apricot preserves recipe, with a delicious fruit punch flavor!
 It's a low-sugar jam recipe that uses half the amount of sugar that Ball strawberry jam calls for.
-Because you don't need all that sugar to make the best homemade jam that's still perfectly sweet!
+Because you don't need all that sugar to make great homemade jam that's still perfectly sweet!

 If you're new to making homemade jam, you can watch my short 'how to make homemade strawberry-apricot-nectarine jam' video below.